-Guest satisfaction is a high priority of Coliseum Management.
-Customer Service Booths are located at Gate 1, Gate 23 and at the Coliseum West Administration Building across from Tunnel 11.
+Guest experience and satisfaction is a high priority of Coliseum Management.
+Guest Services booths are located at Gate 1, Gate 23 and at the Coliseum West Administration Building across from Tunnel 11.
 An additional booth is located on the upper concourse level at Stair 17.

 You can also reach a customer service representative by calling or texting 213-263-4007.
 Message and data rates may apply.